Keeping a cat indoors? Make sure it gets enough challenge and exercise!

 Feed your indoor cat in an elevated spot.
 This stimulates exercise and stirs its hunting instinct.

 Playing with the cat: good for both cat and owner

 Cats love playing with their owners.
 Challenge it with a rope, ball, fake mouse, some scrunched-up paper or a cardboard box with newspaper shreds.
 Having an indoor cat hunt a moving piece of rope or chase a ball or a mouse, stimulates the cat to exercise and stirs its hunting instinct.
 This contributes to good health.
 Especially kittens need a lot of play.
 Playing with them for about twenty minutes a day will help you bond and ensure they get enough exercise.
 Alternating between different toys will keep it exciting and challenging.

 Did you know that… playing with a cat is also very healthy for humans?
 It takes your mind off things, plus a happy cat makes for a happy human, wouldn’t you agree?

 Don’t forget about the litter box!

 An indoor cat needs a litter box.
-Read more on how to select and install a litter box here: our blog.
+Read more on how to select and install a litter box here.